Gulf of Carpentaria: Geography

 The land bordering the Gulf is generally flat and low-lying.
-To the west is Arnhem Land, the Top End of the Northern Territory, and Groote Eylandt, the largest island in the Gulf.
-To the east is the Cape York Peninsula and Torres Strait which joins the Gulf to the Coral Sea.
+To the west is Arnhem Land and Groote Eylandt, the largest island in the Gulf.
+To the east is the Cape York Peninsula and the Torres Strait which joins the Gulf to the Coral Sea.
 The area to the south (like the Cape York Peninsula, part of Queensland) is known as the Gulf Country.

 The Gulf Country supports the world's largest intact savanna woodlands as well as native grasslands, known as the Carpentaria tropical savanna.
 The woodlands also extend up the west and east coast of the Gulf.
 They are dominated by Eucalyptus and Melaleuca species from the family Myrtaceae.

 The climate is hot and humid with two seasons per year.
 The dry season lasts from about April until November and is characterized by very dry southeast to east winds, generated by migratory winter high pressure systems to the south.
 The wet season lasts from December to March.
 Most of the year's rainfall is compressed into these months, and during this period, many low-lying areas are flooded.
 The Gulf is prone to tropical cyclones during the period between November and April.
 The gulf experiences an average of three cyclones each year that are thought to transport sediments in a clockwise direction along the Gulf's coast.

 In many other parts of Australia, there are dramatic climatic transitions over fairly short distances.
 The Great Dividing Range, which parallels the entire east and south-east coast, is responsible for the typical pattern of a well-watered coastal strip, a fairly narrow band of mountains, and then a vast, inward-draining plain that receives little rainfall.
 In the Gulf Country, however, there are no mountains to restrict rainfall to the coastal band and the transition from the profuse tropical growth of the seaside areas to the arid scrubs of central Australia is gradual.

 In September and October the Morning Glory cloud appears in the Southern Gulf.
 The best vantage point to see this phenomenon is in the Burketown area shortly after dawn.

-It has been hypothesized that the Gulf experienced a major asteroid impact event in 536 AD.